scropion86/scropion86.github.com/about/index.md

 And recently I started to play with electronics and knowing MCU which directly takes me To IOT and connected devices and automation.
-Mainly I used [Arduino boards Nano , UNO , pro mini](https://www.arduino.cc/) and for IOT and WIFI enabled things I mainly use the [espressif esp8266](https://espressif.com/en/products/hardware/esp8266ex/overview) which I use it to make my first every PCB layout and designed
-EgyIOT home Automation PCB.
+Mainly I used [Arduino boards Nano , UNO , pro mini](https://www.arduino.cc/) and for IOT and WIFI enabled things I mainly use the [espressif esp8266](https://espressif.com/en/products/hardware/esp8266ex/overview) which I use it to make my first PCB layout and designed EgyIOT home Automation PCB.